Hidden Falls Nature Park

-Through a creative partnership and three years of diligent efforts to acquire and protect a unique and beautiful piece of property, the project is expected to be completed and open to residents of North Clackamas in spring 2018.
-This same public-private partnership strategy brought the nearby Pioneer Park to life in 2013.
+Through a public-private partnership with Icon Construction and many years of diligent efforts to acquire the property, this unique forested natural area was conserved and transformed into a community park for all to enjoy.
+This same creative partnership strategy brought the nearby Pioneer Park to life in 2013.

 Enhancements to the 21.3 acre site include: